Usbac/tundra/docs/general.md

 With the `set` method you can customize most of the Tundra tags to your convenience.

-That method takes three parameters, the key or tag name to modify, the first value of the tag (left side) and the second or last value of the tag (right side).
+This method takes three parameters, the key or tag name to modify, the first value of the tag (left side) and the second or last value of the tag (right side).
 The last parameter is unnecessary when modifying the `raw` tag.

 The available keys/tags to modify are the following: